-- 7. Applicant has been out of the program fewer than four years; - 8.
-Applicant withdrew voluntarily; - 9.
-Applicant was in good academic standing at the time of withdrawal; - 10.
-Applicant has no outstanding financial obligations to Harvard University; and - 11.
+- 1. Applicant has been out of the program fewer than four years; - 2.
+Applicant withdrew voluntarily; - 3.
+Applicant was in good academic standing at the time of withdrawal; - 4.
+Applicant has no outstanding financial obligations to Harvard University; and - 5.
 A current HGSE faculty member is willing to serve as the applicant's advisor.
 (This criterion only applies if the first four are met, and the applicant has been given approval by the degree program to apply for reinstatement.
 See reinstatement petition procedure below.)

-If an applicant does not meet the above eligibility criteria but believes there are extenuating circumstances that justify reinstatement, it is the responsibility of the applicant to present a compelling case in writing to the Associate Dean for Doctoral Programs for consideration.
+If an applicant does not meet the above eligibility criteria but believes there are extenuating circumstances that justify reinstatement, it is the responsibility of the applicant to present a compelling case in writing to the Assistant Director of Ed.D. and Ph.D.
+Programs for consideration.
 The applicant must present evidence that she/he has the ability to successfully complete Ph.D. program in a timely manner following reinstatement.

 Exceptions will be granted very rarely and require the permission of the Academic Dean before they are forwarded to the Ph.D.
 Steering Committee for review.